-Just by singling out a competitive domain, you can tell the difference between campaign filler and the keyword/copy combinations that will bring you conversions.
+Just by singling out the ads from a domain, you can tell the difference between campaign filler and the keyword/copy combinations that will bring you conversions.

 Put an end to the confusion of determining the most actionable keywords...
-Instead of seeing the keywords a domain advertises on today, you get the keywords they have had in their lineup during the last 12 months.
-This year's worth of activity opens the door to understanding the keywords and copy combinations that the domain relies upon most in its campaign.
+Instead of seeing the keywords a domain advertises on today, you get the keywords they have had in their lineup for the past 6 years.
+All of this history highlights keywords and copy combinations that the domain relies upon most in its campaign.

 You also spot keywords that lasted just a short while so that you can learn what fell flat and avoid wasting your money on those terms.
-When you do this, you categorize winners and losers from the start.
-And true to Ad History patterns, you have the exact ads that each keyword triggered so that the keyword-to-copy connections are instantaneous.
+Doing this means that you're able to sort winners and losers from the start.
 This is important because the right ad copy for a keyword delivers conversions that make all of this worth your while.
 And if you're not going to do it right, you might as well not do it at all.

 Unlock Ad History with a SpyFu Subscription here, or read on to learn how to use it.

-Its most frequently run Adwords and highest costs per click comprise the lead keywords of this group.
-The ranking also takes into account activity in the most recent month as well as their rank-to-competitor ratio.
-(Achieving the top spot over 16 competitors usually takes more than ranking 1st out of 3.)
+The domain's most frequently run Adwords with the highest costs per click are toward the top.
+The ranking (of this list) also takes into account activity in the most recent month as well as their rank-to-competitor ratio.
+(Hitting the top spot over 16 other competitors carries more weight than just ranking 1st out of 3.)

-Take a look at "baby gift" and its pattern in the chart.
+Take a look at "birthday gifts for her" and its pattern in the chart.
 Red Envelope advertised on this for every month for the last 12 months, and the keyword appears toward the top section of the chart.
-Red Envelope's ad position stayed near spots 2 and 3 for most of the year.
-We can label this one an effective and trusted keyword.
+Red Envelope's ad position fluctuated for most of the year, but it stayed mostly in the top 10.
+Plus, Google served this ad every time the domain bid on it (100% coverage) We can label this one an effective and trusted keyword.

-If Red Envelope is going to commit ad dollars to "baby gift" each month at a high cost per click (relative to the rest of its keywords), then we can connect the dots that "baby gift" converts well for them.
-At this point, let's review revelations about how Red Envelope uses "baby gift" so far.
+If Red Envelope is going to commit ad dollars to "birthday gifts for her" each month at a high cost per click (relative to the rest of its keywords), then we can connect the dots that "birthday gifts for her" converts well for them.
+At this point, let's review revelations about how Red Envelope uses "birthday gifts for her" so far.

-- "Baby gift" at approximately $60 per day isn't one to keep around "just to see how it works.
+- "Birthday gifts for her" at approximately $30 per day (and up to $75) isn't one to keep around "just to see how it works."

-- "Red Envelope commits to "baby gift" more often than most other of its keywords.
+- "Red Envelope commits to "birthday gifts for her" more often than most of its other keywords.

-- We can put #1 and #2 together to determine that "baby gift" delivers conversions.
+- We can put #1 and #2 together to determine that "birthday gifts for her" delivers conversions.

 So we have a strong-converting keyword.
 What now?